walterlv/walterlv.github.io/_posts/2018-05-05-the-bugs-of-grid-en.md

   - English: #
 ---

 As long as you write code in XAML, I bet you must have used `Grid` in various ways.
-I wonder if you have seen any ridiculous layout results of `Grid`.
+I wonder if you have seen any strange layout results of `Grid`.

 I'll talk about the undefined behaviors of `Grid` layout in this post.
 I call them the bugs.